 The goal here is to have a functioning arena based shooter (similar to games such as Call of Duty or Unreal Tournament) with the beginnings of some later RPG elements such as armor, pazaak card game, etc. There are two major milestones currently being worked on.
 Milestone 3 includes new features like better melee, armor, shields, jetpacks, debuff system etc. Milestone 4 primarily focuses on the all new saber system and related features such as duel mode.
 Later milestones will introduce the skill trees and a rudimentary system for spending xp in preparation for the eventual leveling system in Phase 2 and 3.
 In Milestone 5, the Force will be reworked and greatly expanded on using the aforementioned skill tree system.
-We are currently on v1.3.20 of this iteration.
+We are currently on [version] of this phase.

 Phase 2: Coop